aravindk2604/turtlebot3_blockly_wiki/docs/source/softwareSetup.rst

 ~~~~~

 ..
 NOTE::
   TurtleBot3s are tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame``.
-So, these are two prerequisites to setup Blockly and work on a TurtleBot3.
+So, these are two prerequisites to setup Blockly and work with a TurtleBot3.

 Open terminal and enter the following instructions to install and develop Blockly.
 ::